8osco/academic_performance_analysis/README.md

 [Placeholders!! - check yellow cells in 'capstone checklist']

-[Placeholders!! - check comments for %pip in 2 and 3]
+[Placeholders!! - check comments for %pip in 2 and 3] [Placeholders!! - summary section in 2]

 [Placeholders!! - submission questionnaire]

+Ideation with gen AI
+Gen AI to help learn and check understanding of stats concept and code structure Ghost text/code? with co-pilot to help with comments

 ------------------------------